Scientific Evidence Backs Up What Millions of Men Already Knew

 Intermountain Medical Center is the flagship facility for the Intermountain Healthcare system.

 The findings were presented at the American College of Cardiology's 65th annual scientific session in Chicago.

-Previous research has found that testosterone replacement treatments may also help men over-65 walk quicker and reduce depression.
+Previous research has found that testosterone replacement treatments may also help men over 65 years of age walk quicker and reduce depression.